 This section demonstrates the applicability of our proposed approach using the Layers evaluation as a complex real case in which our evaluation approach was applied.
 In the following, we describe the context and procedure of the application of this approach in two settings, a healthcare and a construction setting, and illustrate findings that can be obtained by applying such an approach.

 Healthcare Evaluation Context and Procedure

-The evaluation report on the healthcare sector presents sample, procedure, methods and findings of the summative evaluation in the healthcare pilots in year 4 (see (missing reference)).
+The evaluation report on the healthcare sector presents sample, procedure, methods and findings of the summative evaluation in the healthcare pilots in year 4 (see ).
 The evaluation approach in the healthcare sector involved 44 healthcare professionals that work in cross-organizational settings.
 The professionals adopted and used the Layers tools in real work settings over a period of five months.
 During the evaluation approach, we performed a number of activities that allowed us to receive instant feedback, reflections and recommendations with respect to the Layers tools.

 Healthcare - Findings